Internet Safety in an Online Classroom

 - How do you balance technology and internet safety in an online classroom?

-- Do you have an online “code of conduct” for your students?
+- Do you have internet safety guidelines for your students?

 Internet safety is more important than ever before.
 Explore more with the online PD course: Internet Safety in a Connected World.